Migarve55/PySecurityCamera/README.md

             "rate": 120         // Speed
         },
         "screenshots": {
-            "folder": "screenshots/" // Where to save the screenshots (make sure the folder exists) }
+            "folder": "screenshots/", // Where to save the screenshots (make sure the folder exists) "max": 100                // Max number of saved files }
     }
   }